hackdou/initblog.com/_posts/2019-02-13-dirty-sock.markdown

 The Snap ecosystem includes an ["app store"](https://snapcraft.io/store){:target="_blank"} where developers can contribute and maintain ready-to-go packages.

-Management of locally installed snaps and communication with this online store are partially handled by a systemd service called ["snapd"](https://github.com/snapcore/snapd){:target="_blank"}.
+Management of locally installed Snaps and communication with this online store are partially handled by a systemd service called ["snapd"](https://github.com/snapcore/snapd){:target="_blank"}.
 This service is installed automatically in Ubuntu and runs under the context of the "root" user.
 Snapd is evolving into a vital component of the Ubuntu OS, particularly in the leaner spins like "Snappy Ubuntu Core" for cloud and IoT.

 # Vulnerability Overview